 This is an analytical study of the real number system and the foundations of calculus.
 Topics will include axioms for the real numbers, limits, continuity, and differentiability, as well as techniques of proving theorems.
-Offered alternate years.
-(Fall 2009, Fall 2011)
+Offered fall of odd years.

-ADVANCED CALCULUS II MTH 312
+MTH 312 ADVANCED CALCULUS II

 A continuation of MTH 311, covering metric spaces, integration, sequences and series of numbers and of functions, and further topics as time permits.
-Offered alternate years.
-(Spring 2008, Spring 2010)
+Offered spring of even years.

-MTH 313 APPLIED ANALYSIS
+APPLIED ANALYSIS MTH 313